oott123/certdeploy/README.md

 Deploy https certificates non-interactively to CDN services.

+## Supported deployers

+### CDN Providers

+* Aliyun
+* Upyun
+* Tencent Cloud

+Deploys to all CDN domains which matched by given certificate.

+### Azure KeyVault

+Updates all certificates in specified KeyVault, if only all domains in existing certificate are covered by given certificate.

 ## Environment Variables

 * `CERT_PATH` - Certificate file path, should contain certificate and all intermediate certificates. `LEGO_CERT_PATH` is also supported.